Social media is, for the foreseeable future, an important part of your marketing strategy.

 Part of that strategy is using Twitter to not only brand your business through unique messages but also, on occasion, respond to those whom you follow.

 Such a response to another person’s tweet resulted in my appearing on a popular cable television show.
-That appearance has brought me more worldwide recognition than I imagined, and the same can happen for you, too.
+That appearance (the segment is below) has brought me more worldwide recognition than I imagined, and the same can happen for you, too.

 Like you, I’ve read on blogs and in business magazines how “you can connect with people and make money” with Twitter, but those were merely words because the articles gave no concrete details on how it’s done.